Books that Scale: Main Street Millionaire by Codie Sanchez

 How Codie Chose Her Publisher

-She went with Helen.
-The person who had skin in the game and actually believed in the work.
-When Helen later talked Codie out of a giant launch event because it would make everything about the event instead of the book, it confirmed the decision.
+When her publisher talked her out of a giant launch event because it would make everything about the event instead of the book, it confirmed the decision.
 That's the sign of a publisher who cares about the brand more than the next quarter.

 What Actually Drives the Book